 The Brazilian Report contributor Mario Braga spoke on the phone with Carlos Pereira about Brazil’s transition and its impacts on the country’s short and long-term future.

 Listen and subscribe to our podcast from your mobile device:

 Mário Braga wrote and produced this podcast.
 Braga is a journalist from São Paulo.
 He is an Erasmus Mundus Journalism scholar pursuing his Master’s degree at Aarhus University (Denmark) and at London’s City University.

 Carlos Pereira is a professor of public administration at think tank Fundação Getulio Vargas.
-He holds a Masters’ degree in Sociology from the Federal University of Pernambuco, a Ph.D. in Political Science from the New School University (New York), and a post-doctoral degree in Political Science from the University of Oxford.
+He holds a Master’s degree in Sociology from the Federal University of Pernambuco, a Ph.D. in Political Science from the New School University (New York), and conducted post-doctoral research in Political Science from the University of Oxford.